zero-0002/ai-rag-azure-workshop/docs/index.md

     ```

-### 4.3 Product Catalog Index
+??? quote "1.
+PRODUCT CATALOG INFO | See Sample Record (CSV) - _click to expand_"

     This record represents a single product item in the **product catalog** database, with a unique product ID.
 The `products.csv` file contains a collection of these records, representing the entire Contoso Outdoors product catalog at a high level.

     Each product ID has a corresponding "product manual" record that provides more extensive detail (e.g, in website pages).
 The product catalog entry itself contains just the _{id, name, price, category, brand, description}_ information required for creating product indexes and searching for matching results (for later retrieval) based on a customer query.

     The catalog record below corresponds to the product manual record above.

-??? quote "Sample Product Catalog Entry (CSV) - _click to expand_"

     ```python title=""
     id = 1,